bunoza/calendarco-public/README.md

 **3. Subscription and Billing**

 - **Auto-Renewable Subscriptions**: Calendarco offers monthly and yearly auto-renewable subscription plans.
 Payment will be charged to your Apple ID account upon confirmation of purchase.
-- **Free Trial**: New users are eligible for a 3-day free trial.
-If you do not cancel before the trial ends, you will be automatically charged for the chosen subscription plan.
 - **Cancellation**: You may cancel your subscription at any time through your Apple ID account settings.
 Cancellation will take effect at the end of the current billing period.
 - **Renewal**: Subscriptions automatically renew unless auto-renew is turned off at least 24 hours before the end of the current period.